I changed jobs three times in my 20s.

 If possible, you want your job search to go as smoothly as possible, and without thinking about anything else.

-So what I'm trying to say is, if you are saying to yourself, "Seriously, I'm having a hard time at work.
+So what I'm trying to say is.If you are saying, "Seriously, I'm having a hard time at work.
 I want to quit!
 Damn it, I'm changing jobs!
-I'm going to change jobs!", please prepare yourself as soon as possible.
+I think it's easier to get ready as soon as possible if you still have room in your heart.

-I think it is natural to make these preparations if you are changing jobs, but if you are overwhelmed with daily tasks or have too many painful emotions, you may want to quit with a great deal of vigor.
+I think it is normal to make these preparations if you are changing jobs, but if you are overwhelmed with daily tasks or have too many painful emotions, you may want to quit with a great deal of vigor, and your thinking will become blurred.

 - People whose current jobs are so demanding that they do not have time to change jobs.